 @media queries and page widths.
 But what I don’t have figured out are the images.
 Sure they scale and look decent at various breakpoints, but I didn’t exactly follow a mobile first methodology with them.
 I started big and scaled down, which means the iPhone and other mobile devices download large images regardless.
 Something tells me cracking this nut is going to be hard.

-With a 1.0 release under my belt, I think now is the time to take a look at starting a repository on GitHub.
+With a 1.0 release under my belt, I think now is the time to take a look at creating a repository on GitHub.
 Maybe to bring sanity to the project allowing me to version control each update.
 Also think it would be wise to learn how to utilize rsync and rake tasks to make deploying smoother instead of manually FTPing the contents of

 Getting more comfortable using Jekyll I wanted to give back to the community, so I’ve released a few Jekyll themes on GitHub.
 I’ve taken the numerous redesigns this site has gone through and packaged them up into something I hope is a good starting point for launching a Jekyll powered blog.
 And they’re all 100% compatible with GitHub Pages if you’re looking for somewhere free to host your site or blog.